delphinus/p5-App-efm_perl/README.md

 # SYNOPSIS

-efm-perl \[options\]

-    Options:
-      --filename, -f [filename]    Filename to lint.
-This is mandatory.
-      --lib, -I [paths]            Additional paths for $PERL5LIB.
-      --verbose, -v                Print all outputs.
-      --help, -h                   Show help message.
-      --version                    Show the version string.

     # load the script from -f option
     efm-perl -f /path/to/script.pl

-    # load the script from STDIN but filter out by filename from -f option
+    # load the script from STDIN but filter out messages by filename from -f option
     cat /tmp/script.pl | efm-perl -f /path/to/script.pl

 # OPTIONS

 - **--lib**, **-I**

-    Additional paths for `PERL5LIB`
+    Additional paths for `$PERL5LIB`

 - **--filename**, **-f**